March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 What you need to know about the FanDuel March Madness offer

-Please review the following key terms before creating your FanDuel account to remain eligible for the welcome bonus.
+We recommend familiarizing yourself with these key terms and conditions before you claim your FanDuel bonus:

-- To begin, you can start the registration process by clicking any link on this page.
-You’ll be sent to a FanDuel landing page, where you’ll then be prompted to download the sportsbook app so you can claim your bonus.
-Make sure your account details are correct when you register.
+- To get started, click any link on this page to begin the registration.
+You will be asked to download the FanDuel Sportsbook app to claim your bonus and complete the account verification.

-- Deposit at least $5 and place a bet on any market.
-If you win, you’ll receive $200 in bonus bets from FanDuel.
+- Make a deposit of at least $5 and place a bet on any available sports betting market.
+If your bet wins, you’ll.
+Earn $200 in bonus bets.

 Bet $5 and get $200 in bonus bets from FanDuel if you win - CLAIM NOW